jagan-hazard/NLP-Using-NLTK/README.md

           import nltk
           nltk.download()

         this command will show available packages, you just select all the packages and download it.
+It will take a while to download the packages.

      If everything went fine, then you sucessfully installed nltk and their additional packages.